d-bl/MAE-gf/docs/counting-snow/index.md

 In the second example we see more interactions between the bouncing pairs.
 The first example requires two stitches to define a thread diagram to be used as pair diagram, the second one requires three stitches.

-The form below generates the diagrams show below the form.
+The form below generates the diagrams shown below the form.
 Note the subtle difference for the open and closed connection in diagram variations for the three-stitch example.
 Follow the link to "_thread diagram as pair diagram_" to select your stitches for the snowflake.